liuxin0824/BCV-LR-discrete/README.md

 # BCV-LR
+### R1

+We appreciate your careful reading and professional comments!
+In response to your feedback, we have supplemented the missing important works and further conducted several supplementary experiments, which greatly improves the quality of the paper.
+We hope these revisions will meet your expectations!

+___
+>**W1：I am not sure whether the offline stage is individually conducted on each task or jointly conducted on a multi-task dataset.
+The practical significance of video behavior cloning in a single-task setting is limited.**
+In the submitted version, all experiments are conducted under single-task settings.
+This is mainly due to two reasons: first, whether it is possible to balance video imitation performance and sampling efficiency in single-task settings remains an open problem; second, the recent advanced pure ILV (without reward) works mainly achieve evaluation under single-task settings.
+We agree with the reviewer that achieving video cloning under multi-task settings are more meaningful!
+As you suggested, we have supplemented multi-task experiments in a fashion akin to FICC, as shown in answer to Q3.
+___
+>**W2：The LAPO in the baseline is designed for the pre-training on multi-task data, which may affect comparisons.**

+___
+>**Q1

 ### R3
 ___
->**Q1：Stage 3. (as per the summary above), in which the latent action model is finetuned and the action decoder is trained, requires real actions to be observed via environment interaction.
+>**Q1&Weakness2：Stage 3. (as per the summary above), in which the latent action model is finetuned and the action decoder is trained, requires real actions to be observed via environment interaction.
 It is unclear what is the impact of the schedule of environment interactions, how exactly the phases are optimally alternated so as to sample iteratively from the policy learned online via the concurrent step 4.
 Does this matter?**

 The BCV-LR online stage contains three parts.
 First, we a) allow the agent to interact with the environment for a fixed number of steps using its policy and enrich the experience buffer.
 Immediately after that, b) we perform finetuning of the latent action and training of the action decoder on the experience buffer.
 Then, c) using expert videos, we train the latent policy to imitate the finetuned latent action.
 After this, we will return to part a) and complete the cyclic online policy learning.
 This alternation is intuitive, that is, first collect new data of higher quality, then use the new data to fine-tune the latent action, and finally let the policy learn the fine-tuned latent action to achieve performance improvement.
 You can refer to Sec.A.1 (Appendix) for Pseudo Code.